severus21/Vardac/examples/test-intercept/README.md

 Scenario
-    * Case A: Pingpong with an interceptor couting msg
+    * Case A: Pingpong with an interceptor counting msg

 1. Generate code
     ```bash